 Find wildflowers and wilder adventures.

-Here, you can spend the morning fishing, the afternoon kayaking, and the evening sipping a little something around the campfire or around a white tablecloth.
+Here, you can spend the morning fishing, the afternoon kayaking, and the evening sipping a little something around the campfire or a white tablecloth.

 A city that makes it hard to just sit.